 We have regular visiting performers and artists into school, ranging from professional musicians to bands and groups from other schools (including frequent visits from Hele’s school music department).
 The children are given opportunities to perform at musical soirees, performances and concerts during the year.

 There are a variety of tutors available to pupils who wish to learn a musical instrument (currently piano, violin, drums, guitar, and woodwind).
-Our Year 4 pupils receive instrumental tuition as a whole class lesson as part of the first access scheme, through PYMS (this is currently clarinets).
+Our KS2 pupils receive instrumental tuition as a whole class lesson as part of the first access scheme, through Plymouth Youth Music.
+This is currently ocarinas in Y3, eukeleles in Y4, steel pans in Y5 and gamelan in Y6.

 Key stage 2 have opportunities to visit Hele’s School as part of our transition links, for the feeder school Primary music liaison day.
 Key stage 1 and 2 are developing links to perform together in a variety of musical opportunities.